Subsection:rrcb_subsection_viewmodel Object

 Kids Cafe DInner Program

 Throughout the school year, the Kids Cafe Dinner Program serves after school meals at several schools and community centers throughout the Reno/Sparks area.
-Meals are typically also served during school breaks.
+The dinner program does not run when school is not in session; however, during scheduled school breaks, lunch is typically available at a handful of sites across Reno/Sparks.

 Meals are available at no charge for all children and youth ages 2-18.